 A chemical drain cleaner can be harmful for the pipes and system.

 The chemicals that commercial drain cleaners use are very strong, caustic compounds.
 These concoctions often include hydrochloric acid and other severely acidic substances.
-The instructions on a chemical drain cleaner product will typically tell you to pour a certain amount down the drain and wait a while before flushing the pipe with water.
+The instructions on a drain cleaner product will typically tell you to pour a certain amount down the drain and wait a while before flushing the pipe with water.

 During that time, the caustic chemicals will coat the interior of the pipe, eating away at the inner surfaces.
-With repeated use of a chemical drain cleaner, the pipe can become weakened and brittle in some areas, which increases the risk of micro-fractures.
+With repeated use of a chemical drain cleaner, the pipe can become weakened and brittle in some areas.
+This increases the risk of micro-fractures.
 In other words, your pipes may spring a leak, which can cause significant water damage to your home and possessions.
 Plus, you’ll likely end up paying more in plumbing repairs than you would have paid for a licensed plumber to unclog your drain.

 A chemical drain cleaner can adversely affect your respiratory system.